theNewDynamic/oregonsadventurecoast.com/content/tripideas/a-girlfriends-getaway-on-oregon-s-adventure-coast.md

 ![](/img/shopping-girlfriends-north-bend.jpg)

 Then it was shopping time!
-North Bend and Coos Bay have some [eclectic shops ](/shopping/)to choose from.
+North Bend and Coos Bay have some [eclectic shops](/shopping/)to choose from.
 There are few strip malls or big box stores here and we were happy to see that shops here are locally owned and carry a wide array of unique merchandise.
 Plus Antiques!
 There are quite a few interesting antique shops along Hwy 101 in both North Bend and Coos Bay.
 We found many great treasures to take home.

 ![The Mill Casino resort hotel playing slots](/img/casino-slotmachine-03.jpg)